FoxelSA/Laboratory-of-Photogrammetry/openMVG_Rig/docs/sphinx/rst/software/SfMInit_ImageListing.rst

 **Optional parameters:**

-[-b|--upperBound] upper bound limit for timestamp [-f|--focal] (pixels)
-[-g|--gps] GPU/IMU json file

   - **[-c|--channelFile]**  list of subposes to keep for 3D reconstruction

-  - **[-r|--rigidRig]** Use non central camera structure (i.e use rigid rig or not) -r 0 : no rigid rig
+  - **[-r|--rigidRig]** Use non central camera structure (i.e use rigid rig or not)

+    - 0: no rigid rig
-     -r 1 : with rigid rig structure (default)
+    - 1: with rigid rig structure (default)

-  - **[-p|--useCalibPrincipalPoint]** Use principal point of calibration or not -p 0 : do not use calibration principal point
+  - **[-p|--useCalibPrincipalPoint]** Use principal point of calibration or not

+    - 0: do not use calibration principal point
-     -p 1 : use calibration principal point (default)
+    - 1: use calibration principal point (default)

   - **[-a|--lowerBound]** lower bound limit for timestamp.

     If image timestamp is less than lower bound, do not use it for 3D reconstruction

   - **[-b|--upperBound]** upper bound limit for timestamp.

     If image timestamp is bigger than upper bound, do not use it for 3D reconstruction

   - **[-f|--focal]** (value in pixels)